nexus-rpc/api/SPEC.md

 - Issue a POST request to the caller-provided URL.
 - Include any callback headers supplied in the originating StartOperation request, stripping away the `Nexus-Callback-` prefix.
+* The callback request **MUST include** a `Token` header derived from the required `Nexus-Callback-Token` header in the originating StartOperation request.
+This header uniquely associates the callback with its originating operation and is mandatory for all callback deliveries.
 - Include the following headers for resources associated with this operation to support completing asynchronous operations before the response to StartOperation is received:

   - `Nexus-Operation-Token`
   - `Nexus-Operation-Start-Time`
   - any `Nexus-Link` headers
 - The `Nexus-Operation-Start-Time` header should be in a valid HTTP format described [here](https://www.rfc-editor.org/rfc/rfc5322.html#section-3.3).
-If is omitted, the time the completion is received will be used as operation start time.
+If omitted, the time the completion is received will be used as operation start time.
 - Include a `Nexus-Operation-Close-Time` header, indicating the time when the operation completed (either successfully or unsuccessfully).
 The header's value must be a [valid RFC 3339 format timestamp](https://datatracker.ietf.org/doc/html/rfc3339#section-5), with a resolution of milliseconds or finer.

   - RFC 3339 timestamps and ISO 8601 timestamps are usually compatible, but some edge cases may apply [[1](https://protobuf.dev/programming-guides/json/#rfc3339), [2](https://ijmacd.github.io/rfc3339-iso8601/)].
 - Include the `Nexus-Operation-State` header.
 - If state is `succeeded`, deliver non-empty results in the body with corresponding `Content-*` headers.
-- If state is `failed` or `canceled`, content type should be `application/json` and the body must have a serialized [`Failure`](#failure) object.
+ If state is `failed` or `canceled`, content type should be `application/json` and the body must have a serialized [`Failure`](#failure) object.
-- Upon successful completion delivery, the handler should reply with a `200 OK` status and an empty body.
+* Upon successful completion delivery, the handler should reply with a `200 OK` status and an empty body.

 ### Security